webbjj/clustertools/docs/source/analysis.rst

 Profiles
 --------

 A common measurement to make when analysing star clusters is to determine how a certain parameter varies with clustercentric distance.
 Therefore a list of commonly measured profiles can be measured via ``clustertools``.
-Unlike operations and functions, profiles can only be called externally.
+Unlike operations and functions, profiles can ONLY be called externally.
 For example, the density profile of a cluster can be measured via:

 >>> rprof, pprof, nprof= rho_prof(cluster)